Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 After that, we can check if this symbol has a pointer to the next context or not.
 Saving `CurrContext` and `LookAtOrder` in the result is also needed for execution of `update()` so that we can know from where to what point is need to complete the context.
 In the case when `CurrMaxOrder != LookAtOrder`, the value of `SymbolMiss` signals that we have a symbol miss on some branch during the context search process, and it’s not related to the miss of the actual symbol that we are looking for.

 Up to this point, I have mentioned `update()` function for several times but haven’t explained it yet.
-This may have left some aspects vague for you, but please bear with me because understanding what happens during the lookup and how we fill the ContextStack, which `update()` relies on, will make it easier to comprehend what's going on inside it.
+This may have left some aspects vague for you, but please bear with me because understanding what happens during the lookup and how we fill the `ContextStack`, which `update()` relies on, will make it easier to comprehend what's going on inside it.

 Let’s assume that we have found the context that we need.
 Now we can try to encode the symbol if it is present in the context or encode ESC otherwise.